By ZEKE MILLER, LISA MASCARO and E. EDUARDO CASTILLO

 U.S. and Ukrainian officials have made clear they do not envision an imminent resolution to the war and are preparing for fighting to continue for some time.
 The latest infusion of U.S. money would be the biggest yet — and exceed Biden’s $37 billion request.

-Biden has repeated that while the U.S. will arm and train Ukraine, American forces will not be directly engaged in the war.
+Biden repeated that while the U.S. will arm and train Ukraine, American forces will not be directly engaged in the war.

 Russia’s Foreign Ministry has said the delivery of the advanced surface-to-air missile system would be considered a provocative step and that the system and any crews accompanying it would be a legitimate target for Moscow’s military.